jesseyuen/portfolio-2021/src/projects/register-teacher-training.md

 leadImage: /images/register-hero.png
 leadImageAlt: "Screenshots from the Register service "
-leadImageCaption: A functional prototype of the digital service meant it felt and worked like the real thing in user reserach.
+leadImageCaption: A functional prototype of the digital service meant it felt and worked like the real thing in user research.
 introHeading: ""
 intro: ""
 outroHeading: Outcome